IjzerenHein/firestorter/docs/guides/SourcesPathsAndReferences.md

 console.log(albums.path); // 'artists/Metallica/albums';
 ```

+> [!NOTE]
-_Reactive-paths behave smartly and only start collection/document snapshot updates when needed.
-When for instance the reactive path function of a sub-collection accesses the `data` field of a document, it will only start snapshot updates on that document when the subcollection is accessed._
+> Reactive-paths behave smartly and only start collection/document snapshot updates when needed.
+When for instance the reactive path function of a sub-collection accesses the `data` field of a document, it will only start snapshot updates on that document when the subcollection is accessed.

 ## References